Siddhi1412/bino-chat-app/README.md

 # 🟢 Bino – Your WhatsApp Search Buddy

-Bino is a simple chatbot web app that simulates WhatsApp-style search.
-Ask a question, and it instantly replies based on predefined keywords.
+Bino is a smart chatbot web app that simulates WhatsApp-style search.
+It replies instantly to user queries using predefined keywords as well as real-time information from external APIs like Wikipedia, JokeAPI, and GNews.
+Just ask a question, and Bino responds with informative, funny, or trending answers in a friendly chat interface.

 🔗 **Live Demo**: [bino-chat-app.onrender.com](https://bino-chat-app.onrender.com)
 📁 **GitHub Repo**: [github.com/Siddhi1412/bino-chat-app](https://github.com/Siddhi1412/bino-chat-app)